What Is The Amex Centurion Black Card?

 Thanks to a newly formed partnership between American Express's Centurion division and Prada, the two have collaborated to form a "smart bracelet."
 Let's say you're a stylish person at the Monaco Grand Prix with no time to grab your wallet before you head out the door, or you don't want to carry a purse.
 Slip on your black Prada bracelet and head out the door.

-The bracelet actually contains the same RFID chip in it that your Centurion Card does, meaning you can scan your bracelet to pay for anything you want!
+The bracelet actually contains the same RFID chip in it that your Centurion Card does, meaning card members can scan your bracelet to pay for anything you want!

 In addition to the bracelet, the newly redesigned Centurion Card also comes with an art book, walking you through the evolution of the product through the years.
 Finally, the whole thing comes in a newly designed box that honestly I'm a sucker for.
 For the full breakdown, here's Simon Katz's personal unboxing of his Centurion Card:

-The other part of the packaging is an exquisite rich-person coupon book, highlighting all of the perks you get for being a Centurion Black cardholder.
+The other part of the packaging is an exquisite rich-person coupon book, highlighting all of the exclusive perks you get for being a Amex Black Card cardholder.
 Oh yes.
-For that $5,000 a year and $15,000 up front, you get some serious perks:
+For that $5,000 per calendar year and $15,000 up front, you get some serious perks and statement credits:

-1x American Express points per dollar spent, with no bonus categories.
-You do get 1.5x points on all purchases over $5,000, up to 1 million extra points per year
+1x American Express Membership Rewards Points per dollar spent, with no bonus categories.
+You do get 1.5x bonus points on all eligible purchases over $5,000, up to 1 million extra points per year

 Hotel chain status for free premium features like internet, room upgrades and points bonuses.
 You'll receive status at: Marriott Bonvoy, IHG Platinum Elite, Hilton Honors Diamond and Relais & Chateaux 5C